akashmehra99/search-movie-shows/Readme.md

 # Assumptions

     * Search - Based only on query and type (movie / tv selected from side menu)
+    * Year - Just relase year is done instead of year rand as was not clear with the API params for the same